githubmave/Mobile-Mileage-Tracker/README.md

 #### Given start and end location , the App help claiming petrol costs for business trips by calculating the petrol prices.

->.
-Can store mileage in mobile when no Wi Fi, then synchronize to cloud DB when has Wi Fi
+>.&nbsp Can store mileage in mobile when no Wi Fi, then synchronize to cloud DB when has Wi Fi
 >	####	.
 The Rat website was hosted on:              AWS EC2 server
 >	####	.
 The Rat mobile version was uploaded to:     Google Play store